VanLoo-lab/ascat/LogRcorrection/README.md

 | rs2980314 | 1 | 781258 | 0.6 | 0.568627 | 0.544554 | 0.527363 | 0.433134 | 0.431568 | 0.435282 | 0.462507 | 0.471153 | 0.460927 | 0.467091 | 0.444976 | 0.486573 | 0.510809 | 0.52383 |

 # Replication timing correction file creation
 The R script *createReplicTimingfile.R* can help you create the optional replication timing input for ASCAT’s wave correction for any platform (both array and sequencing data).
-Please note that this currently only works on hg19/GRCh37 due to the lack of publicly available replication data on other genomes.
-However, one may lift-over hg38/GRCh38 loci to hg19/GRCh37 coordinates to extract information and reset coordinates back to hg38/GRCh38.
-It also requires that you have the *rtracklayer* package installed (R/Bioconductor).
+R dependency: *rtracklayer*.

 `Rscript createReplicTimingFile.R SNPpos`